StereoKit/StereoKit/docs/Pages/Guides/Working-with-Materials.md

 ---
 layout: default
-title: Guides Working with Materials
+title: Working with Materials
-description: Working with Materials
+description: Materials describe the visual appearance of everything on-screen, so having a solid understanding of how they work is important to making a good looking application! ...
 ---

 # Working with Materials

-Materials describe the visual appearance of everything onscreen, so having a solid understanding of how they work is important to making a good looking application!
+Materials describe the visual appearance of everything on-screen, so having a solid understanding of how they work is important to making a good looking application!
 Fortunately, StereoKit comes with some great tools built-in, and Materials can be a _lot_ of fun to work with!